Sublime Text: Column selection and multi-select editing

 With this feature a user can select entire text columns at once or place more than one cursor in the text.
 This allows simultaneous editing.
 The cursors behave as if each of them was the only one in the text, moving independently in the same manner.
-Including to move by one character, by line, by words, and by subwords (CamelCase, hyphen or underscore delimited), and move to beginning/end of line.
-This allows editing complex repetitive structures without the use macros or regular expressions.
+This includes moving by character, line, word, or subword (CamelCase, hyphen or underscore-delimited), as well as moving to the beginning or end of a line..
+This allows editing complex repetitive structures without the use of macros or regular expressions.

 Auto-completion

-Sublime Text suggests completing entries as the user is typing, informed by the programing language of the current file.
+Sublime Text suggests completing entries as the user is typing, informed by the programming language of the current file.
 It also auto-completes variable names assigned to within the same code base.

 Syntax highlight and high-contrast display

 The dark background on Sublime Text is intended to reduce eyestrain and improve readability of text by increasing the amount of contrast with the text.